rcmcooperative/partner-TOSI/docs/diagnosis/objectives/community-mapping.md

 ### 2025-11-04
 - List of presenters of Open Science Lab Tours received.
 - Recategorised Lab tours from an "initiative" to interaction, and added the above list as speakers
-- Spent some time with Luisa unpacking areas I felt there was confusion about:
+- Spent some time with Luisa unpacking areas I felt there was confusion about and setting up the activities for 2025-11-05

 #### Grants vs awards
 - Grants are project applications